Alabama band director tased and arrested after high school football game for refusing to stop performance, police say

-(CNN) — A band director was tased and arrested when he disregarded police requests to stop his band’s performance after a high school football game, according to a Birmingham Police Department spokesperson.
+(CNN) — A band director was tased and arrested after he disregarded police requests to stop his band’s performance following a high school football game, according to a Birmingham Police Department spokesperson.

 Officers spoke with both band directors and asked them to stop playing music “so students and attendees would leave the stadium,” said the statement.